ImpulseAdventure/GUIslice/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ### Describe the bug
-**Please describe what you observe on the display or any error messages**
+*Please describe what you observe on the display or any error messages*

 ### Device hardware
-- **MCU**: ???
+- *MCU*: ???
 ATmega2560, ESP32, etc.
-- **Display with link**: ???
+- *Display with link*: ???
 Adafruit ILI9341 2.8" resistive (https://www.adafruit.com/product/1651)
-- **GUIslice config selected**: ??? `ard-adagfx-ili9341-stmpe610`
+- *GUIslice config selected*: ??? `ard-adagfx-ili9341-stmpe610`

 ### Checklist to try first
-**Most display/touch issues can be identified by working through the steps in the [Configuring GUIslice](https://github.com/ImpulseAdventure/GUIslice/wiki/Configuring-GUIslice) guide.**
+*Most display/touch issues can be identified by working through the steps in the [Configuring GUIslice](https://github.com/ImpulseAdventure/GUIslice/wiki/Configuring-GUIslice) guide.*

-**Please confirm that:**
+*Please confirm whether:*
-- **Display works correctly with standalone display driver library examples (eg. TFT_eSPI graphicstest, Adafruit graphicstest, etc.) without GUIslice:** ???
+- *Display works correctly with standalone display driver library examples (eg. TFT_eSPI graphicstest, Adafruit graphicstest, etc.) without GUIslice:* ???
-- **Touch works correctly with standalone touch library examples without GUIslice:** ???
+- *Touch works correctly with standalone touch library examples without GUIslice:* ???

 ### Expected behavior
-**A description of what you expected to happen**
+*A description of what you expected to happen*

 ### Initialization messages
-**Please copy any startup messages / errors reported to the serial monitor window here.
-You can enable all error messages by setting `DEBUG_ERR 2` in the GUIslice config file.**
+*Please copy any startup messages / errors reported to the serial monitor window here.
+You can enable all error messages by setting `DEBUG_ERR 2` in the GUIslice config file.*

 ### Additional info
-**Add any other context about the problem here.**
+*Add any other context about the problem here.*